Unity-Technologies/sentis-samples/BlazeDetectionSample/Hand/README.md

-# BlazeHand in Inference Engine
+# BlazeHand in Sentis

 BlazeHand is a fast, light-weight hand detector from Google Research.
 Pretrained models are available as part of Google's [MediaPipe](https://ai.google.dev/edge/mediapipe/solutions/vision/hand_landmarker) framework.

 ![](../images/hand.jpg)

-The BlazeHand models have been converted from TFLite to ONNX for use in Inference Engine using [tf2onnx](https://github.com/onnx/tensorflow-onnx) with the default export parameters.
+The BlazeHand models have been converted from TFLite to ONNX for use in Sentis using [tf2onnx](https://github.com/onnx/tensorflow-onnx) with the default export parameters.

 ## Functional API